 I have had a number of events over the last 10 years that have required surgery.
 I am 63 yrs old and had a heart transplant in September 2017.
 I have experienced both basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and have not yet had any melanoma.

 As I am on immune suppression drugs now the latest outbreak has been very aggressive and has required major reconstructive surgery of my nose.
 From the time the first sight to over 8 weeks it became very serious.

-As I cycle for exercise I now ensure I have full body cover when outside, and have now purchased a few items from Solbari.
+As I cycle for exercise I now ensure I have full body cover when outside, and have now purchased items from Solbari.
 When getting ready to go outside I apply sunscreen and carry it with me.
 I ensure I am covered and try to avoid the strong afternoon sun as much possible, so I do my training in the morning or later in the evening.

 When I was young we ran around all summer with no shirts on, and little if any sunscreen.
 I tell my grandkids to cover up and slip, slop and slap, not to lie in the sun to get a tan.
 I tell them that you will only find out what the damage is when you are older.

 Thank you Wayne, for sharing your story with us and our Solbari Community.